anniexudan/bqtoclaude/BQ_RemoteFunction_Sample/README.md

 LIMIT 1;
 ```

-This README provides a step-by-step guide to set up and use a BigQuery Remote Function with Anthropic's Claude 3.5 Sonnet model.
+This README provides a step-by-step guide to set up and use a BigQuery Remote Function with Anthropic's Claude model.